 Offline exchanges can help your students build on the live video experience.
-The offline “School Tour” activity is also a great alternative for schools with low bandwidth and connection problems.
+The offline “School Tour” activity and "Art from the Heart" activities are great alternatives for schools with low bandwidth and connection problems.

 Teachers have found that offline exchanges give all students a chance to participate and form more thoughtful questions and responses for their partner classmates, as they have more time to prepare, rehearse, and record their videos.
 Many teachers and students enjoy doing the activity before or in conjunction with the “Get To Know You” live activity.